mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 I regret not taking a better look at Prisma, it could have helped us move faster and avoid a lot of bugs at the same time.

-### No WYSIWYG
+### Avoid WYSIWYG editing

 The main action users perform on Spectrum is writing content, so we wanted it to be as nice as possible.
 We decided to replace our plaintext markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).

 Unfortunately it is really buggy.
 Even after months of work it is not as good as our users need it to be—we constantly hear complaints about it.
-The lack of cross-browser support also means that we have to fall back to a plaintext input in some cases after all. 👎
+The lack of cross-browser support also means that we had to keep the plaintext input around as a fallback. 👎

-We should have stuck with the plaintext markdown input we had at the start.
-While another WYSIWYG framework might've been less buggy, we should have focused on more pressing features instead.
+While another WYSIWYG framework might have worked, we should have focused on more pressing features instead of working on polish—the plaintext markdown input was fine.

 ### Summary